 We’re all familiar with various types of insurance; health, auto and life insurance come quickly to mind.
-But there’s another type of insurance that, though you may only use it for a few days once or twice in your lifetime, can be just as important to your financial wellbeing as the others.
+While you'll typically have these kinds of insurance policies for a long time (perhaps even your whole life), you'll likely only have to think about title insurance for a few days and only a few times in your lifetime.
+Yet owner's title insurance can be incredibly important for your financial wellbeing.

-Title insurance is an essential part of the home-buying process.
+Title insurance is an essential part of the homebuying process.
 It insures the new buyer has clear, clean and merchantable title to the property just purchased.
-Though it appears near the end of the undertaking, when your stress level is likely highest as you wonder about future mortgage payments and other expenses, it can protect the buyer from unwelcome surprises down the line.
+Though it appears near the end of the undertaking, when your stress level is likely highest as you wonder about future mortgage payments and other expenses, title insurance can protect the buyer from unwelcome surprises down the line.
 For that reason alone, investment in this little-understood insurance is well worth the cost.

 Why did title insurance begin?